There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

 As usual, the official after party will be at Red’s Ice House on Shem Creek.
 Remember to use a designated driver to get back to your beach house Charleston if you enjoy adult beverages.

-Memorial Waterfront Park is a convenient drive from all our beach house rentals Charleston SC.
+Memorial Waterfront Park is a convenient drive from all our vacation homes.
 Here’s more on the event itself as well as other goings-on at the park, which they refer to as “Mount Pleasant’s Crown Jewel.”

 Another thing that says SUMMER is seeing a movie.
 Well, thanks to the folks at the Tides on Folly Beach, you can do both things at once.

-They’ve put together a fun summer movie series where they’ll be showing free films ON THE BEACH ITSELF.
+They’ve put together a fun summer series of movies where they’ll be showing free films ON THE BEACH ITSELF.
 It takes place Wednesday nights starting tomorrow, June 7th through the summer.